mamund/api-starter/README.md

 # API Starter

-A simple _starter-kit_ for developing DARRT-style APIs.
+A simple _starter-kit_ for developing *DARRT*-style APIs. *DARRT* is an acronym which stands for Data, Actions, Resources, Representations, & Transitions.
+The *DARRT* library is used in the book "Design and Build Great Web APIs" (https://pragprog.com/book/maapis/design-and-build-great-web-apis).

 ## Set up your project
 1. FORK this repo (or just copy the dartt folder index.js files) into your own project folder.